datacarpentry/astronomy-python/_episodes/03-motion.md

 ![Scatter plot of phi1 versus phi2 in GD-1 coordinates, showing selected region is rectangular.](../fig/03-motion_files/03-motion_43_0.png)

-We started with a rectangle in the `GD1Koposov10` frame.
-When transformed to the `ICRS` frame, it is a non-rectangular region.
-Now, transformed back to the `GD1Koposov10` frame, it is a rectangle again.
+We started with a rectangle in the GD-1 frame.
+When transformed to the ICRS frame, it is a non-rectangular region.
+Now, transformed back to the GD-1 frame, it is a rectangle again.

 ## Pandas DataFrame